krizanact/Laravel-PHP/README.md

 #Vendor and NodeModules are missing

-#composer update for Vendor and npm isntall for NodeModules
+#composer update for Vendor and npm install for NodeModules